ogbonnaEmmanuel/house-price-detection/README.md

 Model Highlights:
 Applied various prediction approaches such as simple linear regression (OLS), regularized least squares regression (L1 and L2), with hyperparameter tuning
-To meet linear regression assumptions, tried different transformations to make highly skewed distributions less skewed For robust regression, that is less sensitive to outliers in data than the squared error loss, utilized Huber loss functio
+To meet linear regression assumptions, tried different transformations to make highly skewed distributions less skewed For robust regression, that is less sensitive to outliers in data than the squared error loss, utilized Huber loss function